The Archive

 On Keeping a House Cool Without Much Machinery

 The issue that arrived during a rather uncompromising August.
-Includes the long piece on shutters, and a short one, much reprinted by readers, on iced tea that is actually cold.
+Includes the long piece on shutters — specifically the louvred kind, closed at ten and opened at dusk — and a short one, much reprinted by readers, on iced tea that is actually cold.

 A Guide to Weddings You Did Not Plan

 Written after the editor had, in one season, attended four.
-Contains the rule about never offering an opinion on a dress, and a defense of the handwritten note that arrives three weeks late.
+Contains the rule about never offering an opinion on a dress, a defense of the handwritten note that arrives three weeks late, and a short glossary for those unfamiliar with the receiving line.

 The Long Evenings Issue

-On soups, on lamplight, on how to be alone in a house without being lonely in it.
+On soups (three, including a parsnip that surprised him), on lamplight, on how to be alone in a house without being lonely in it.
 Many readers have written to say this was their favorite.
 The editor does not disagree.

 Apples, and Other Matters

 The tenth issue, and therefore a small anniversary.
-Includes a conversation with an orchardist about the fourteen varieties she grows and the three she would not be without.
+Includes a conversation with Margery Finch, an orchardist in the next valley, about the fourteen varieties she grows and the three she would not be without (Ashmead's Kernel, Court Pendu Plat, and a russet she simply calls "the one by the wall").

 On Guests, and the Small Art of Not Wearing Them Out